zhashmik/Customer-Review-Analysis/README.md

 # Customer-Review-Analysis

 This project examines customer feedback for Dolce Vita Italian Restaurant to derive actionable insights aimed at improving the overall dining experience.
+By web-scraping the unstructured data from TripAdvisor website and by utilizing Aspect-Based Sentiment Analysis (ABSA) and Natural Language Processing (BERT, VADER), ML (PCA, Random Forest) customer reviews are segmented into key categories, including food quality, service, ambiance, and value for money.
+The study analyzes sentiment trends, identifies primary drivers of dissatisfaction, and explores the influence of demographic factors using TripAdvisor reviews.